 You should download, test, and deploy the appropriate IE updates immediately, or let Windows Automatic Update do it for you.
 You can find links to the various IE updates in the “Affected and Non-Affected Software” section of Microsoft’s December IE security bulletin.

 For All WatchGuard Users:

+WatchGuard’s Gateway Antivirus and Intrusion Prevention services can often prevent these sorts of attacks, or the malware they try to distribute.
+Make sure to use our security services, and keep they’re signatures up to date.
 Furthermore, our Reputation Enabled Defense (RED) and WebBlocker services can often prevent your users from accidentally visiting malicious (or legitimate but booby-trapped) web sites that contain these sorts of attacks.
 Nonetheless, we still recommend you install Microsoft’s updates to completely protect yourself from all of these flaws.

 Microsoft has released patches to fix these vulnerabilities.